VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ProductAssociation/ProductAssociationEdge.md

 # ProductAssociationEdge ==~object~==

-The `ProductAssociationEdge` represents an edge in a connection between a vendor and associated products.
+This type represents an edge in a connection between a vendor and associated products.

 ## Fields